 We icebikers are the new kids on the block so I pull over for all other traffic.
 Don’t stop on blind corners as dog teams are fast and very quiet and have a habit of appearing when least expected.

-For mushers I pull off the trail and keep the bike between myself and the team.
+For mushers I pull off the trail and keep the bicycles between myself and the team.
 I’m not crazy about snowmachiners but realize without them these trails would not be here.

 We’re lucky to have numerous cabins available for overnight trips within an short drive of Fairbanks.